forderud/SharedMemMarshal/README.md

 Associated StackOverflow question: https://stackoverflow.com/questions/69010789/how-to-leverage-dcom-garbage-collector-with-custom-marshaling-imarshal

 A client process that leaks COM references due to bugs or a crash will lead to leaking stubs in the server for the `DataHandle` class that implements `IMarhal`.
 These leaks are not cleaned up by the DCOM garbage collector.
-Leaking `DataCollection` class references on the other hand are cleaned up automatically.
+Leaking `HandleMgr` class references on the other hand are cleaned up automatically.
 It would be nice of the COM runtime could somwehow also clean up for classes implementing IMarhal.

 ## Steps to reproduce the problem

-Test to prove that `DataCollection` leaks are automatically cleaned up:
+Test to prove that `HandleMgr` leaks are automatically cleaned up:
-1. Add `mgr.p->AddRef();` somwhere in `int main()` to provoke a `DataCollection` reference leak.
+1. Add `mgr.p->AddRef();` somwhere in `int main()` to provoke a `HandleMgr` reference leak.
 2. Build solution and start TestClient.exe in debug mode.
 3. Observe that TestServer.exe is started and terminates a few seconds _after_ TestClient.exe terminates.